brighton1101/scala-yahoo-finance-data/README.md

 ### Roadmap / What needs to be done:
 - Add GCP cloudfunction wrapper to make
+- Add simple cli for ease of use
 - Tests for controller class